-Everything you need to know about the Resident Evil 4 remake
+Everything we know about the Resident Evil 4 remake: Trailer, release date and more

 Resident Evil 4 gameplay

-Resident Evil 4 was a big step toward action-packed gameplay for the series when it released, and we'd imagine that things will stay that way for its remake, with Leon gunning down big crowds of enemies with limited ammo.
+Resident Evil 4 was a big step toward action-packed gameplay for the series when it was released, and we'd imagine that things will stay that way for its remake, with Leon gunning down big crowds of enemies with limited ammo.

-From the reveal trailer you can already tell that the visuals are an enormous step up, and one side effect of that will be far more realistic lighting, which could lead a wide range of locations to look a heck of a lot creepier and more atmospheric, from castle interiors to rundown houses.
+From the reveal trailer, you can already tell that the visuals are an enormous step up, and one side effect of that will be far more realistic lighting, which could lead a wide range of locations to look a heck of a lot creepier and more atmospheric, from castle interiors to rundown houses.

+In October 2022, as part of a Resident Evil showcase, Capcom showed off an extended gameplay demo from the game, which you can view below.

+We know that the over-the-shoulder camera viewpoint will return, thankfully - so that's one way in which the game will remain true to its roots.
+One enormous change, though, is that Leon will be able to move while aiming his gun - probably the single biggest limitation in the original title.

+This will make things more fluid and significantly more modern but looks like it might be the most major gameplay change that Capcom is making.

-We can catch glimpses of returning characters that will help Leon along the way, and the game also has him shepherding Ashley (the kidnap target) for a lot of its length, so it'll be interesting to see if Capcom has made that escorting process a bit smoother and easier to control.
+We can catch glimpses of returning characters that will help Leon along the way in various trailers so far, and the game also has him shepherding Ashley (the kidnap target) for a lot of its length, so it'll be interesting to see if Capcom has made that escorting process a bit smoother and easier to control.

+Capcom did mention in its summer showcase that the Ganados, the main enemy type in the game, have been totally redesigned to be scarier, so we might see a more widely varied stock of enemies in the villages and castle that Leon will navigate.

+Certainly the gameplay we've seen so far underlines that the environment itself will be much scarier than in the original thanks to massive steps forward in lighting since then - expect actual darkness, for one thing.